gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 | The code below draws a triangle of given Side, Angle, Side.
 | The code uses variables for side a, angle C, side b.
-| The code also amkes use of the heading and start position.
+| The code also makes use of the heading and start position.
+| The code draws a triangle of base 100, angle 70 and side 150 with a heading of 15 degrees, positioned at (20, 30).

 .. code-block:: python